blanchardjeremy/signal-voip-registration-helper/README.md

    brew install signal-cli zbar
    ```

-## Usage

-### First, get a VOIP number
+## Prerequsite: Get a VOIP number

-You do need a real phone number, but you don't need a standard phone or mobile carrier (SIM or eSIM).
-It is helpful to get a number you control long-term so that you don't lose access to the Signal account in case you ever need to re-verify it.
+To make a Signal account, you do need a phone number, but you _do not_ need to purchase a phone or pay for a standard cell phone plan in order to get that phone number.
+You can use a [VOIP](https://en.wikipedia.org/wiki/Voice_over_IP) number through a service like Google Voice or rent a phone number for a few minutes just to register the account.
+It is helpful to get a number you control long-term so that you don't lose access to the Signal account in case you ever need to re-verify it, but we provide less-reliable methods below as well.

 **Where you can get a VOIP number:**